BS/MD Programs: 2024 List & How to Get In

 BS/MD programs differ from the traditional medical school route in several ways:

-BS/MD programs often have specific admission cycles, and the application process usually aligns with standard college application timelines.
+BS/MD programs often have specific application cycles aligned with standard college application timelines.

 Does a BS/MD Program Mean I Don’t Have to Take the MCAT?

 Waived MCAT requirements were a previously common benefit of many BS/MD programs.
-But today, most BS/MD and similar programs do require students to take the MCAT before moving to their medical program.
+But today, most BS/MD programs require students to take the MCAT before entering their medical program.

-In some cases, baccalaureate-MD programs require students to take the MCAT and achieve a minimum score or to take the MCAT but do not specify a score requirement.
+In some cases, baccalaureate-MD programs require students to achieve a minimum MCAT score, while other programs do not specify a minimum score but still require you to take the MCAT.

-Of the 55 dual-degree programs in the U.S., 16 totally waive the MCAT requirement for med school.
+Of the many dual-degree programs in the U.S., 15 totally waive the MCAT requirement for med school.

-Many BS/MD programs take only 5-20 students per year.
-Applicants must have a high GPA, strong SAT or ACT scores, stellar extracurriculars, and solid letters of recommendation to matriculate.
+Many BS/MD programs take 5-20 students per year.
+To matriculate, applicants must have a high GPA, strong SAT or ACT scores, stellar extracurriculars, and solid letters of recommendation.
 Admissions want to see the applicant’s commitment to a career in medicine.

-Enrollees are typically required to maintain a very high college GPA, especially in math and science coursework.
-The programs also look for a strong portfolio of extracurricular activities, volunteer work, or job experience related to healthcare.
+To be competitive, you’ll need a very strong high school GPA, especially in math and science coursework.
+The programs also look for a strong portfolio of extracurricular activities, volunteer work, and research experience.

-These programs are so competitive because admissions committees are looking for the rare few students with enough maturity and focus to successfully tackle this compressed curriculum.
+These programs are competitive because admissions committees are looking for the rare few students with enough maturity and focus to successfully tackle a compressed curriculum.

 As a BS/MD medical student, you are essentially doing everything as you would if you were a traditional pre-med.
 The main difference is that you will do that work in a slightly condensed format, with the benefit of less pressure concerning whether or not you’ll get into medical school.